dsmv/Vitis_OpenCL_Tutorials/01-convolution-dataflow-rtl-500MHz/doc/create_rtl.md

 ![rtl_hier](./rtl_hier.png)

+* If you selected another platform then you must launch "Upgrade Ip"

+* If you want you can run synthesis project

 * Launch "Generate RTL Kernel", check "Source-only kernel".
 Please notes, you can add .cpp files for Emulation-SW mode.

 ![rtl_generate](./rtl_generate.png)